Nepal COVID-19 data extracted from Wikipedia to fit the following models with daily deaths as dependent variable and time as independent variable

 png

-The graph shows there’s a break in between so the trend is discontinued for some days.
-So we plot daily deaths next to see what date has the breakage.
+The graph shows there’s a break in between, so the trend is discontinued for some days.
+We plot daily deaths next to see on what date the breakage occurs.

 #plotting daily deaths by time